redivis/redivis-python/bigquery/README.md

 Known issues:
 - Error handling / messaging is limited.
 Make sure that you have access to tables referenced by your query, and that the tables are authorized for export to your compute environment.
+- Queries are currently restricted to referencing 100GB of data or less

 # usage
 ### Installation